 Select which managers should have access to the program template.

-You can grant access to All managers or hand pick individual managers using Custom.
+You can grant access to All managers or hand pick specific managers.

 Note: This does NOT automatically start a program for the managers selected, but rather access to the template is given.

 Create the template's agenda by compiling agenda items.